 The glyphID value shall be less than the numGlyphs value in the ‘maxp’ table (5.2.6).
 That is, it shall be a valid glyph with outline data in the ‘glyf’ (5.3.4), ‘CFF’ (5.4.2) or CFF2 (5.4.3) table.
+Only that outline data is used.
+In particular, if this glyph ID has a description in the COLR table (glyphID appears in a COLR BaseGlyph record or the BaseGlyphV1List), that COLR data is not relevant for purposes of the PaintGlyph table.